stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 # 2.6 Installation Dependencies

 An installation process performs a set of checks based on the manifest file.
 If a package listed in */depends* is not installed or it does not match the required version condition the installation fails.
-Same way, if a package is installed and it matches a condition in */breaks* or */conflicts* section of the manifest file of the package that is about to be installed the user will get an error.
+Same way, if a package is installed and it matches a condition in */breaks* section of the manifest file of the package that is about to be installed the user will get an error.

 # 2.7 Service File